-Install Python3 in Ubuntu
+Install Python3 on Ubuntu

 Open your terminal (Ctrl + Alt + T), if this command does not work then open it manually by searching the terminal.